JeremyTCD/Mimo/examples/blog/src/content/articles/basicArticle.md

 ---
-jtcd.pageDescription: This is an example of a basic article. jtcd.pageTitle: Basic Article jtcd.date: 12/04/2017
+jtcd_pageDescription: This is an example of a basic article.
+jtcd_pageTitle: Basic Article
+jtcd_date: 12/04/2017
 ---

 # Basic Article